 13S,14S-Epoxy-maresin can also be converted to Maresin conjugates in tissue regeneration or MCTRs.

-Like Maresin-2, MCTRs have a Z,E,E conjugated triene.
+Like Maresin-2, MCTRs have a Z,E,E conjugated triene motif.

 Maresin-like lipid mediators

-Below, the biosynthesistic pathways for the two molecules are described.
+Below, the synthetic pathways for their production are described.

 In the next step, 14S-HDHA is oxidized at position 22 to form Maresin-L1, in a reaction catalyzed by enzymes belonging to the cytochrome P450 family.